-The teacher seizes an opportunity to enhance learning, building on a spontaneous event or students' interests, or successfully adjusts and differentiates instruction to address individual student misunderstandings.
-Using an extensive repertoire of instructional strategies and soliciting additional resources from the school or community, the teacher persists in seeking effective approaches for students who need help.
+The teacher seizes an opportunity to enhance learning, building on a spontaneous event or student interests.
+The teacher ensures the success of all students, using an extensive repertoire of instructional strategies.

 One of the key training pieces in "A Passion for Progress" is creating relationships and being able to identify student intent.
 The main purpose of this is to be able to advance a learning environment that appeals to a student(s) individual interest and innate drive(s) for learning.